MicvhT/splunk_lab/docs/test-plan.md

 ### TC3 - Expected Results
 - You can list the actual `sourcetype`(s) producing host/auth events (via `stats count by sourcetype`).
-- You have saved a sample `_raw` event to `evidence/TC3-sample-raw-YYYYMMDDTHHMMSS.txt`.
+- You have saved a sample `_raw` event to `evidence/tc3-sample-raw-YYYYMMDDTHHMMSS.txt`.
 - A flexible SPL (macro or OR clause) returns the test events and extracts `src_ip` and `user` correctly for the dashboard panel.

 ### TC3 - Evidence To Collect
-- `evidence/TC3-sourcetype-list-YYYYMMDDTHHMMSS.txt` (copy/paste results of `stats count by sourcetype`)
+- `evidence/tc3-sourcetype-list-YYYYMMDDTHHMMSS.txt` (copy/paste results of `stats count by sourcetype`)
-- `evidence/TC3-sample-raw-YYYYMMDDTHHMMSS.txt` (one full _raw event)
+- `evidence/tc3-sample-raw-YYYYMMDDTHHMMSS.txt` (one full _raw event)
-- `evidence/TC3-rex-test-YYYYMMDDTHHMMSS.log` (output of the rex search that shows extracted fields)
+- `evidence/tc3-rex-test-YYYYMMDDTHHMMSS.log` (output of the rex search that shows extracted fields)
-- Screenshot(s) of dashboard panel(s) after the query is updated: `evidence/TC3-panel-YYYYMMDDTHHMMSS.png`
+- Screenshot(s) of dashboard panel(s) after the query is updated: `evidence/tc3-panel-YYYYMMDDTHHMMSS.png`

 **Owner:** You ,  **PRIORITY:** High

 ### TC3 - Pass/Fail Criteria
--**PASS** if: you identify the actual sourcetype(s) and you can run a dashboard/search query (macro or flexible SPL) that returns the test events and extracts `src_ip` (and `user`) reliably within the test window.
+- **PASS** if: you identify the actual sourcetype(s) and you can run a dashboard/search query (macro or flexible SPL) that returns the test events and extracts `src_ip` (and `user`) reliably within the test window.
 - **FAIL** if: no events are returned by flexible searches, sample `_raw` cannot be found for the test timeframe, or field extractions fail repeatedly even after tuning `rex`.

 ### Troubleshooting